NoriSte/reactjsday-2019-testing-course/book/jest-101/mock-modules.md

 });
 ```

-in the code above, thanks to `jest.mock('axios')` axios is not the real axios module, but a mock function that allow us to mock the return value
+in the code above, thanks to `jest.mock('axios')` axios is not the real axios module, but a mock function that allow us to mock the return value.